dxcamps/DLI_RoboWorkshop_1/object_detection_infer/README.md

 ## Prerequisites

 The GIE library must be installed.
-The rest of the prerequisities will be installed by cmake when building the jetson-inference package.
+The rest of the prerequisites will be installed by cmake when building the jetson-inference package.

 ### Install GIE

-This should have been satifiied when you installed the software on the Jetson.
+This should have been satisfied when you installed the software on the Jetson.
 If not, transfer the package nv-gie-repo-ubuntu1604-6-rc-cuda8.0_1.0.2-1_arm64.deb from JetPack download.

 ```
 sudo dpkg -i nv-gie-repo-ubuntu1604-6-rc-cuda8.0_1.0.2-1_arm64.deb